Remix Integration

 Environment Variables

-JAM_COMMENTS_DOMAIN | The root domain of your site (without https:// ). |
+JAM_COMMENTS_DOMAINThe root domain of your site (without https://).

-JAM_COMMENTS_API_KEY | The API key found in your account settings. |
+JAM_COMMENTS_API_KEYThe API key found in your account settings.

 Usage

-function with your environment variables to retrieve your comments.
-Then, pass that data to the <JamComments />
+In the loader responsible for rendering comments for a post, use the fetchMarkup function with your environment variables to retrieve your comments.
+Then, pass that data to the <JamComments /> component.
+For more information on fetch options, see here.

 // posts.$slug.tsx